 Not only does it look unsightly, but if it gets really bad, chunks of limescale can start to break off and end up in your hot drinks.
 Not nice!

 So, what's the best way to descale a kettle?
 Whilst there are many chemical descalers on the market that do an excellent job, I'm somewhat averse to putting chemicals in a kettle in case any remain after use.
-Not only that, but I'm trying to have less of an impact on the environment of late, so I prefer natural methods where possible.
-Luckily the method I detail below works better than most chemicals, meaning guilt-free, perfect results.
+Not only that, but I'm trying to have less of an impact on the environment as of late, so I prefer natural methods wherever possible.
+Luckily, the method I detail below works better than most chemicals, meaning guilt-free, perfect results.

 How to Descale an Electric Kettle Without Chemicals

 - Empty the kettle completely so there is no water left in it.
 Some kettles have removable plastic filters in them (to catch bits of limescale and stop it from falling into your drink).
 If your kettle has one and it is removable, remove it now so that it is not damaged by the process.

 - Find some vinegar.
 Theoretically, the best type of vinegar to use for this is white vinegar; however, I have used malt vinegar (my kitchen smelt like fish and chips afterwards!) and also a bottle of rice wine vinegar that was in the back of my cupboard and had gone out of date.
 Both worked just fine, although I think the malt vinegar was better.

 - Work out where on your kettle the limescale comes up to.
 If your kettle is not badly scaled, it may just be the bottom that has scaling on it.
 If it hasn't been descaled in a long time (or ever), it may go all the way up the sides.
 Fill the kettle with water to the point where all the limescale you want to remove is covered.
 Only areas covered by the solution will be descaled.